 In addition to such far-ranging benefits, research in Canyonlands also aids park managers.
 Much like a physician monitors a patient’s heartbeat and blood pressure for diagnostic purposes, National Park Service officials need accurate information about the resources in their care.
 Specifically, they need to know how and why natural systems change over time, and what amount of change is normal, in order to make sound management decisions.

-The files below contain descriptions of the research done in the park for the last several years.
+The files below contain descriptions of the research done in the park for the last decade.
 These files require Adobe Acrobat Reader for viewing.

 2010 Research Summary